 Seven requests to visit Bahrain by UN special procedures have been submitted, but the government hasn't responded to six of them.
 The Special Rapporteur on Torture is still waiting for his visit to be rescheduled after it was canceled.
-The requests that the government did not respond to were made by the Special Rapporteur on Migrant Rights, Special Rapporteur on Freedom of Association and Assembly, the Working Group on Arbitrary Detention, the Special Rapporteur on Free Expression, and the Special Rapporteur on Extreme Poverty.
+The requests that the government did not respond to were made by the Special Rapporteur on Migrant Rights, Special Rapporteur on Freedom of Association and Assembly, the Working Group on Arbitrary Detention, the Special Rapporteur on Extreme Poverty.